Adjoint Rigid Transform Network: Task-conditioned Alignment of 3D Shapes: Conclusion

 \section{Conclusion}

-Learning 3D representations is a challenging task and a lot of SotA methods across a wide range of tasks rely on aligned data.
+Learning 3D representations is a challenging task and methods across a wide range of tasks rely on aligned data.
 Obtaining this alignment in real world scenarios is not trivial and often requires a lot of manual effort.
-We show that without this alignment, SotA methods suffer significant performance drops.
-We propose a simple module, \emph{Adjoint Rigid Transform (ART) Network} that can automatically align 3D data for downstream tasks.
-What makes ART effective is a self-supervised loss coupled with a rotation equivariance constraint which results in a \emph{unique} canonical orientation for input shapes.
+We propose a simple module, \emph{Adjoint Rigid Transform (ART) Network} that can automatically align 3D data conditioned on a set of target tasks.
+What makes ART effective is the semantic features learned by the auto-encoder coupled with a rotation equivariance constraint which results in a canonical orientation for input shapes.
 ART can be easily integrated into existing systems, can work with point clouds and meshes, and can be trained with self-supervision.
-We experimentally show that ART significantly boosts the performance of existing methods for shape alignment, interpolation, auto-encoding and correspondence prediction on rigid objects, and human mesh registration, pose transfer and interpolation on non-rigid humans.
-We will make ART code and model publicly available for research. { }
+We experimentally show that ART significantly boosts the performance of existing methods for shape auto-encoding, alignment, and interpolation on rigid objects, and human registration, pose transfer, and interpolation on non-rigid humans.

 \textbf{Acknowledgements} This work is supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans).
 Gerard Pons-Moll is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 The project was made possible by funding from the Carl Zeiss Foundation.